You are viewing a story from harrypotterfanfiction.com

 'Oh...' he said.
 'I...I fell off a swing when I was seven.
 Broke the bone.'

-'Yeah...it was a bit daft, really,' he winced, as if the memory of the pain was still fresh in his mind.
-'It was only because all the other kids...you know, they'd swing and jump off and land really neatly?
+'Yeah...it was a bit daft, really,' he winced, as if it still hurt all these years later.
+'It was only because all the other kids...they had magic, they'd swing and jump off and land really neatly, you know?
 Well, it looked really cool, but when I tried it...'

 'Lucky you weren't me,' I propped myself up on my elbow.
-'My magic was all over the shop.
+'My magic was mental.
 I kept blowing things up.’

 'But breaking your bones...'

 'There's nothing more scarring than seeing teddy blow up in your face,' I said.
 'Especially when it happens seven times a week.
 They used to make a joke of it, like, oh, hide your ornaments, Percy’s bringing the kids.
 Molly was exactly the same.’

 ‘You’re still a bit like that.’